ToolboxHub/ToolboxToolbox/README.md

 wiki page

 # Motivation
 Declarative dependency management is great.
-It makes dependency management easier, reproducible, and non-interactive.
+It makes dependency management easy, reproducible, and non-interactive.
 This keeps projects healty developers productive.
 There are lots of declarative dependency tools out there.
 For example:
 These tools include:
  - [Maven](https://maven.apache.org/)
  - [Gradle](http://gradle.org/)